zhanyij/zhanyij.github.io/_pages/cv.md

 <h2>Work experience</h2>

 * Research Mentor, (2023.01 - 2023.05) - Univeristy of Waterloo
-  * Served as research mentor and mentored two female undergraduate students from [Women in Mathematics (WiM)](https://uwaterloo.ca/women-in-mathematics/) on the topic “<i>An introduction to risk optimization in insurance</i>”.
+  * Mentored two female undergraduate students from [Women in Mathematics (WiM)](https://uwaterloo.ca/women-in-mathematics/) on the topic “<i>An introduction to risk optimization in insurance</i>”.

 <!--  * Research Assistant, (2019.03 - 2019.06) - Univeristy of Melbourne -->
 <!--  * Research on topics in risk model and risk sharing arrangement for a mutual pool in a non-cooperative game with moral hazard. -->